 The family business had a unique online tool the husband had developed to increase sales.
 During the divorce proceedings, it was discovered that the wife had tried to sell the business to one of the company’s biggest competitors, located in a neighboring state.
 She took at least one trip to the competitor’s headquarters.
 But somehow the sale never occurred.

-During the divorce proceedings, the competitor offered the wife a senior level job in the out-of-state location, performing functions that were very similar to the ones she had performed for the family business.
-The competitor soon afterwards unveiled a new website with essentially the same online tool that had been unique for the family business.
+During the divorce proceedings, the competitor offered the wife a senior-level job in the out-of-state location, performing functions that were very similar to the ones she had performed for the family business.
+The competitor soon afterward unveiled a new website with essentially the same online tool that had been unique for the family business.

-Attempts to get protection of the company proprietary information through divorce court were unsuccessful.
+Attempts to get the protection of the company’s proprietary information through divorce court were unsuccessful.
 The husband was granted the business.
 But the value of the business had been severely compromised because the online tool had been leaked to the competition.